wrt2dc/trellis/README.md

 # Trellis

-Repository software that implements the [Linked Data Platform](https://www.w3.org/TR/ldp/) and [Fedora API](http://fedora.info/spec/).
+Repository software that implements the [Linked Data Platform](https://www.w3.org/TR/ldp/).

 **This is a work in progress**